slamora/brackets-wiki/Extension-Manager-Workflows.md

 extension for GitHub integration that's popular, but he's focused on CoffeeScript for now.

+> (kd) I wonder if there was an Install button right on that listing, would this user have
+> just clicked Install and then continued on looking for CoffeeScript extensions?

 The search field already has focus, so he starts typing "coffee".
 As he types, the list of popular extensions in the main part of the window is filtered to show a list of extensions that match his typed search, also sorted by rating.

+> (kd) is it limited to just the popular extensions, or will it put the popular/highly rated on top
+> and seek out all of the coffee extensions?

 He sees that there are three extensions that sound interesting at the top of the list:
 Auto-Compile CoffeeScript, CoffeeScript Quick Open/Quick Edit, and CoffeeScript Formatting.
 Each extension has a title, the first few lines of a description (with a "More..." link), and an "Install" button on the right.

+> (kd) if there are screenshots, are any displayed in thumbnail form in this view?

 He clicks on the "More..." link on the first extension to see more info.
 It shows more of the description text, which explains the basic usage of the extension, along with a link to the extension developer's website for more info.

+> (kd) screenshots here as well. or are you thinking we punt on screenshots for round 1?
+> screenshots are great when there is something visual to show, but that won't
+> always be the case with editor extensions.

 ## Installation